COG-UK/phylo-reports/UK_full_report/regional_reports/report_OXON.md

 \pagebreak

-**Table S6** Raw data for the map with the number of sequences assigned to each admin2 region.
+**Table S7** Raw data for the figure seven with the number of sequences assigned to each admin2 region.

 | Admin2           | Country   |   Number of sequences | Sequence group   |